 - Fields: These are the required fields customers will need to enter when filling in the web form.

-Note: Any field can be made mandatory.
-This means the web form cannot be completed until the mandatory field is filled out by the customer.
-Some fields are Required — such as Person Name and Organization Name — since those Pipedrive items cannot be created without a name.
+Any field can be made mandatory, meaning that the web form cannot be completed until the mandatory field is filled out by the customer.
+Some fields are Required — such as Person Name and Organization Name — as those Pipedrive items cannot be created without a name.

 - Deal Title: Allows the customer to customize the title of your deal for you.